-The 2016/17 actual revenues generated by the school funding system for a rural school district and an urban school district are shown in Figure 6 on the next page.
+The 2019/20 actual revenues generated by the school funding system for a rural school district and an urban school district are shown below.

-Each school district relies heavily on local property taxes to fund its education programs: they represent 78% of the total revenue for the rural school district and 35% for the urban school district.
+Each school district relies heavily on local property taxes to fund its education programs: they represent 73% of the total revenue for the rural school district and 31% for the urban school district.